 Morganite rates a 7.5 to 8 on the Mohs hardness scale, so it is a durable gemstone for jewellery as long as it is treated with care to protect it against scratching and hard knocks.
 Since morganite may be a 7.5 to eight on the Mohs scale of hardness, it’s more susceptible to chipping and breakage than a harder gem sort of a diamond.

-Morganite is very different than a diamond.
+Morganite diamond engagement rings are very different from traditional diamond rings.
 Although it is relatively hard it does not come close to a diamond’s hardness, 7.5 – 8 compared to 10 Mohs hardness scale.
 There is also a big difference in refractive index which helps determine brilliance.

 When cut correctly Morganite does display very good brilliance, but not quite like a diamond.
 According to a 2017 ring survey by the Knot, it is the second hottest non-diamond stone, after sapphire.
 On a dollar-per-carat basis, morganite is much less expensive than diamonds.
 In geological terms, morganite is actually rarer than diamonds.